-On the 25th May 2018 the new General Data Protection Regulations (GDPR) came in to force and there still is a fair amount of confusion about just what exactly must be done to become compliant.
-Additionally, in the UK the Data Protection Act 2018 will be published and will run in parallel with GDPR.
+In May 2018 the new General Data Protection Regulations (GDPR) came in to force and there still is a fair amount of confusion about just what exactly must be done to become compliant.
+Additionally, in 2019 the new ePrivacy regulation will come in to force and it will run in parallel with GDPR.

 The Network and Information Systems Directive (NIS) came in to force slightly earlier in May 2018; businesses providing essential services within the energy, transport and health sectors will need to comply with NIS.

-Also, 2019 will see the arrival of the overdue ePrivacy Regulation.
-The ePrivacy Regulation will overlap with, and carry more importance than, GDPR.
-Marketing preferences will be heavily regulated yet again and if your GDPR privacy policies are not compliant with ePrivacy then you may find you are having to re-permission subscribers once again.
+The 2019 ePrivacy Regulation will overlap with, and carry more importance than, the GDPR.
+Marketing preferences will be heavily regulated under ePrivacy and if your GDPR privacy policies are not compliant with ePrivacy then you may find that you are having to re-permission your customers again.

 If your business accepts credit card payments or stores credit card information then you must be PCI-DSS compliant.